-This remuneration report for the year ended 30 June 2014 outlines remuneration arrangements in place for directors and other members of the key management personnel of Liontown Resources in accordance with the requirements of the Corporations Act 2001 (the Act) and its regulations.
+This remuneration report for the year ended 30 June 2013 outlines remuneration arrangements in place for directors and other members of the key management personnel of Liontown Resources in accordance with the requirements of the Corporations Act 2001 (the Act) and its regulations.
 This information has been audited as required by section 308(3C) of the Act.

-The remuneration report details the remuneration for key management personnel ("KMP") who are defined as those persons having authority and responsibility for planning, directing and controlling the major activities of the Group, directly or indirectly, including any director (whether executive or otherwise) of the parent company, or any controlled entity.
-KMP's during or since the year were:
+The remuneration report details the remuneration for key management personnel ("KMP") who are defined as those persons having authority and responsibility for planning, directing and controlling the major activities of the Company and the Group, directly or indirectly, including any director (whether executive or otherwise) of the parent company, and the Group.
+KMP's during the year were:

 (i) Directors

 T R B Goyder (Chairman)

 C R Williams (Non-executive Director)

-A W Kiernan (Non-executive Director) (resigned 11 November 2013)
+D A Jones (Non-executive Director) (Resigned 18 January 2013)

-A J Cipriano (Non-executive Director) (appointed 1 July 2014)
+A W Kiernan (Non-executive Director)

 D R Richards (Managing Director)

-(ii) Executives

-Richard Hacker (CFO)
+(ii) Executives Richard Hacker (CFO)

-Mr Cipriano was appointed as a non-executive director on 1 July 2014.
-There were no other changes to KMP after the reporting date and before the date the financial report was authorised for issue.
+There were no changes to KMP after the reporting date and before the date the financial report was authorised for issue.